12 Warning Signs You’re Not Saving Enough for Retirement

 Watchara/Adobe model house and money bag put on the scales with balance

 The housing market’s wild swings over the last 20 years showcase exactly why you can’t plan to retire on your house’s equity alone.
-It’s impossible to know what your house’s value will be years or decades down the road.
+It’s impossible to know what your house’s value will be years or decades later.

 As anyone who owned a home in 2007 can tell you, a house can quickly switch from an asset to a liability.